 Rooks Heath is a comprehensive secondary school that is committed to promoting equality of opportunity for all.
 Everyone has the chance to excel.
-Our teachers engage in regular professional development, keeping up with the latest research into what effective practice helps children learn which makes them expert in their fields.
+Our teachers engage in regular professional development, underpinned by the latest research into what effective practice helps children learn which makes them expert in their fields.
 We are honoured to have a teacher receive the Oxford University Inspirational Teachers Award amongst our staff.

 Our teaching and learning programmes enable teachers to develop their individual strengths and talents and bring this to every classroom.
 Our staff are encouraged to plan together, developing schemes of learning that keep students engaged both in school and from home.
 We have a well-developed online learning platform which allows students and teachers to communicate effectively remotely, which means no child is ever unable to access teacher expertise.
-Leaders across the school understand the importance of teaching and learning and Ofsted noted that 'They ensure that teaching is good and that pupils make good progress'.
+Leaders across the school understand the importance of teaching and learning.